Tilly's, Inc. (TLYS) CEO Ed Thomas on Q1 2020 Results - Earnings Call Transcript

 Moving on to inventory management, upon closing of our stores in mid-March, a significant portion of our total inventory became largely inaccessible to us for several weeks.
 To avoid creating a bigger inventory problem going forward, we canceled or deferred substantially all orders for new inventory receipts from April through June and significantly reduced future on order for the remainder of fiscal 2020.
 The only exceptions to this were for items that we considered to be essential to maintain our e-commerce business and key programs for the potential back-to-school season.
 We have from time-to-time been able to access certain stores to ship small portions of product back to our distribution centers and serve certain e-commerce orders to help supplement our e-commerce business.

 We ended the first quarter with total inventories up 10.8% on a per square foot basis compared to last year.
 However, given the amount of order cancellations we have already made, we entered fiscal June with inventories per square foot down 10.5% on a per square foot basis compared to last year.
 We will continue to closely monitor and adjust future inventory commitments as we determine it to be necessary relative to our expectations for the timing of store reopenings and subsequent sales levels.
-We expect that industry promotional levels will be well above normal as stores are able to reopen in light of a large amount of inventory that has been idled within closed doors for the apparel industry as a whole.
+We expect that industry promotional levels will be well above normal as stores are able to reopen in light of a large amount of inventory that has been idle within closed doors for the apparel industry as a whole.

-Turning to payroll management, we furloughed approximately 91% of our employee workforce following the closure of all our stores in mid-March.
-And all corporate management agreed to take a temporary pay cuts on a graduated scale according to annual salary ranging from 10% to 50%.
+Turning to payroll management, we furloughed approximately 91% of our employee workforce following the closure of all our stores in mid-March, and all corporate management agreed to take a temporary pay cut on a graduated scale according to annual salary ranging from 10% to 50%.
 Our Executive Chairman, Hezy Shaked, in his capacity as an employee and the independent members of our Board of Directors have elected to forego the entirety of their respective cash compensation until our business substantially resumes.

 Our weekly cash burn from employee compensation was reduced to approximately 24% of normal resulting in a weekly savings of approximately $1.4 million per week since the first week of April compared to normal levels while stores remained closed.
 However, as stores have reopened, we have brought back our store teams and portions of other corporate support functions necessary to conduct our business.
 There can be no guarantee that sales levels will be sufficient to support our corporate infrastructure profitability over the near-term.